Core Idea

 The Meta-Rules Constraint

-Self-organization operates within meta-rules — the system can change its own structure but cannot change the rules that govern that change:
+Self-organization operates within meta-rules — the system can change its own structure but cannot change the rules governing that change:

 - Organisms evolve new features, but cannot violate thermodynamics